sonic-net/DASH/documentation/dataplane/dash-flow-resimulation.md

 ### 2.2.
 Active flow tracking

-To implement the flow tracking for each key, we can leverage the "ConnTrack Update" stage:
+To implement the flow tracking for each key, we can leverage the "Conntrack Update" stage:

 - When a flow is created, we can get the flow tracking key from the metadata bus.
 If it is non-zero, we will store this mapping in a hash table.
 - When a flow is destroyed or resimulated, we can get the current flow tracking key from the flow state as well as the new one from metadata bus, then fix the mapping.